ie3-institute/simosaik/docs/readthedocs/attributes.md

 ### Energy management flex dictionaries

 Below are the structures of all types of dictionaries used for the energy management attributes.
 For each dictionary the keys with their corresponding value type is given.
+The dictionaries used for the communication model support adding a delay information.

 **idToPMin dict:** <br>
 ```python